The complete guide to corporate travel policies

 The expense management process

 Once you’ve set reimbursable and non-reimbursable expenses in stone, you’ll need to let employees know how to report them.
-For example, will there be a separate process for corporate credit card expense reimbursement and any expenses accrued on personal credit cards?
+For example, will there be a separate process for and any expenses accrued on personal credit cards?
 Establish clear processes to separate the business and personal expenses, and ensure everything’s properly documented in your expense reports.

 Make business travel simpler.
 Forever.